ShuvraneelMitra/DeriBot-CPP/README.md

 ## Using the project:

 ### Basic commands
+The application doubles up as a normal websocket client in addition to being able to access the Deribit API:
-1. Type in `help` to see all the supported commands all at once.
+1. Type `help` to see all the supported commands all at once.
 2. `quit` closes all existing websocket connections and exits the program.
 3. `show <id>` gets the metadata of the connection with the given id
 4. `send <id> msg` sends the message `msg` to the connection with the given id.